 Bradenton has some great dog parks.
 GT Bray Park, 5502 33 Ave Dr. West, Bradenton: Happy Trails Canine Park, located in the northeast corner of the park of GT Bray.
 There are 3 acres for Fido to run around and there is also an exclusive fenced area for older dogs, small dogs or maybe if your dog is like mine, dogs that are scared of other dogs!
 Doggie drinking fountains and free waste bags are available.

 De Soto National Memorial Beach, 8300 DeSoto Memorial Hwy, Bradenton: Dog-friendly beach, as long as they are on a leash.
 I am not sure who likes this place more, my dog or myself.
 You will find beautiful views of Tampa Bay, shaded trails and several wonderful, quiet spots to sit and read a book.
 My dog loves it there too.

 Mixon Fruit Farms, 2525 27th Street East, Bradenton: You can not only get great citrus products but also a tour of the orange grove, which includes a wildlife refuge.
 Injured birds, reptiles and various animals are brought here on a rescue basis with the intent of returning them back to their natural habitat.
 When you are there, make sure to visit their gift shop and Groveside Cafe where you can enjoy their orange swirl ice cream and other homemade citrus products.

 Native Rentals is located along 9800 Manatee Ave West, close to Robinson Preserve.
 You can rent kayaks, paddleboards or take the eco-friendly paddle tours through Robinson Preserve and Anna Maria Sound.
 Just look for the surf bus on Manatee Ave.
 They are there usually 7 days a week.

 Pinot Picasso, 1304 6th Ave West, Bradenton: For that budding artist in all of us.
 What goes better with learning how to paint than wine?
 This interactive art studio is perfect for a girls night out and learn a thing or two about how to create art by the experts themselves.
-You can have delicious appetizers or snacks while enjoying the painting work with the group of friends or family.
+You can have delicious appetizers or snacks while enjoying the painting work with a group of friends or family.
 Their calendar changes and some classes are kid-friendly.